0xdps/gitplus-extension/VERIFY.md

 # Verifying GitPlus Extension is Working

-## The Errors You're Seeing

-The errors in the Extension Development Host console are **NOT from GitPlus**.
-They're from other extensions like:
-- Gemini Code Assist (`google.geminicodeassist`)
-- Cloud Code (`googlecloudtools.cloudcode`)

-These are normal and won't affect GitPlus functionality.

 ## How to Verify GitPlus is Working

 ### 1. Check Extension Activation

 Look for this message in the Debug Console (not Extension Development Host):

 ```
 GitPlus extension is now active!
 ```